tomszir/rtu-calendar-scraper/README.md

 py ./scraper.py
 ```

+3. Import the csv file into Google Calendar or whatever other app you're using (have not tested on anything else)

 ## Proof

 In case you don't believe this shit works here's the schedule I imported for myself.
 The only reason I made this shit was so I could get a reminder when I might actually have to do something